Nafcillin: Interactions

 There is evidence that nafcillin induces cytochrome P-450 enzymes, specifically CYP2C9.
 Several drugs with a narrow therapeutic window, such as warfarin and nifedipine, are metabolized by CYP2C9.

 Nafcillin contains salts added as stability media.
 These added salts could cause edema or fluid accumulation.
 It would be prudent to avoid this medication if there were a concern for a congestive heart failure or kidney disease.

+Mechanism of Action

+Nafcillin, like other β-lactams, targets bacterial cell wall synthesis during cell growth and division.
+As a penicillin-class antibiotic, the molecule binds to penicillin binding proteins (PBP) in both the cytoplasm and cytoplasmic membrane.
+Binding of Nafcillin to PBP's inhibits the proteins' transpeptidase and carboxypeptidase functions, both essential for bacterial cell wall synthesis.

+This mechanism is effective against gram-positive bacteria, whose cell walls are composed of thick layers of peptidoglycan, a matrix composed of carbohydrates and amino acids.
+By inhibiting the synthesis of certain bacterial cell walls, penicillin class drugs, including Nafcillin, make the bacterial cell vulnerable to different osmotic pressures and solutes, killing the cell.